LBBLUG/meteorBastas/README.md

 - Detail View (reached from Recipients List or Find Recipients).
 - Editing of recipient and gift information through the detail view.
 - Recipients Import from .csv file
     - depending on the server you are running on, you may need to break a large file into smaller pieces.
 - Adding Recipients and Gifts manually
 - Adding content Text and Images for the home page
 - Adding a banner image for the home page.
 - Displaying the Home page
-- User account administration for changing user role / permissions
+- User account administration for changing user role / permissions, and deleting users.
 - Backup of the database through the user interface
 - Deleting of Recipients and gifts (prompted before delete)
+- End User (Giver) Sign-up
+- End User ability to select recipients to get gifts for.
+- End User ability to mark a recipient 'done' when their gifst have been purchased.
+- End user ability to see which recipients they have complted vs. still need to buy gifts for on different views.
+- Admin Dashboard.

 ### Uploading a .csv file for bulk import